10 Finance Internships for Freshmen in College (2023)

 Role: Discovery Intern

-- Freshman or sophomore planning to pursue a bachelor's degree in business, accounting, economics, STEM, or a related field
+- College freshman or sophomore with definitive plans to pursue a bachelor’s degree in a business, accounting, economics, STEM, or related field

 See the job post here.